wiremock/wiremock.org/_site/docs/response-templating.md

     Optional use of Handlebars templates for rendering response headers, bodies, and proxy URLs,
 ---

-# Mock API Response Templating
+# Control mock API templated responses using Handlebars

-As an option, you can render response headers, bodies, and proxy URLs using [Handlebars templates](http://handlebarsjs.com/).
-With this option you can make use of request attributes in generating responses, for example, you can:
+As an option, you can work with response headers, bodies, and proxy URLs using [Handlebars templates](http://handlebarsjs.com/).
+This option supports:

-- pass the value of a request ID header as a response header.
+- passing the value of a request ID header as a response header.
-- render an identifier from part of the URL into the response body.
+- rendering an identifier from part of the URL into the response body.

+After applying Handlebars templates, you control the parameters that WireMock uses in generating mock responses with request attributes.

-## Enabling/disabling response templating
+## Enabling/disabling response template functionality

 Starting WireMock programmatically, by default, starts response templating that is applied to the stubs that have the `response-template` transformer added to them (see [below](#applying-templating-in-local-mode) for details).

-To apply templating globally (without having to explicitly add `response-template`), use the `globalTemplating` startup option and set it to true:
+To apply response templating globally, without having to explicitly add `response-template`, use the `globalTemplating` startup option and set it to true:

 ```java
 WireMockServer wm =
     new WireMockServer(options().globalTemplating(true));
 ```

-You can also be disabled templating completely by setting the `templatingEnabled` startup option to false:
+You can also disable templating completely by setting the `templatingEnabled` startup option to false:

 ```java
 WireMockServer wm =